boygao1992/StateBackPrototype/README.md

 be added by changing the Input and Output types, and then changing the wrapper program.
 • There is no close connection between a request and its corresponding response.
 For example, an FRP program may open multiple files simultaneously.
-To associate the result of open- ing a file to its the request, we have to resort to using unique identifiers.
+To associate the result of opening a file to its the request, we have to resort to using unique identifiers.
 • All I/O must flow through the top-level function, meaning the programmer must manually route each input to the place in the